Graham Windham-Manhattanville Cornerstone Community Center

 - Purpose

-- The CCS grant will continue to support the Manhattanville Cornerstone Community Center, addressing the need for teens and adults in the Manhattanville community to learn about nutrition, develop healthy behaviors, and become physically active and increase their physical ability.
+- The CCS grant was used to support the Manhattanville Cornerstone Community Center, addressing the need for teens and adults in the Manhattanville community to learn about nutrition, develop healthy behaviors, and become physically active and increase their physical ability.

 - Amount